This post may contain affiliate links. Read our disclosure policy here.

 When the holidays are in full swing, it’s time to pull out all of your favorite snacks and desserts.
 One of my holiday staples is pecan pie.
 Nothing beats cutting into a slice of sweet, sticky pecan pie.
-While it makes an exceptional dessert, these pecan energy bites are a much healthier way to enjoy those same flavors.
+While it makes an exceptional dessert, these pecan pie energy bites are a much healthier way to enjoy those same flavors.

 Recipes like these prove you can enjoy your favorite foods and still eat a healthy, balanced diet.